alexcaetano/GTPB_Elearning/README.md

       [x] Develop e-learning content based on the documentation from F2F courses

-      [x] Develop e-learning content from an online course website in html
+      [x] Develop e-learning content from an online course website built in html

   And experimented with some different resources to accomplish our goal.
 For instance: